 The Department of Revenue returns voter-approved indigent care surtax to the clerk of the circuit court in the authorizing county.
 The clerk must maintain the moneys in an Indigent Health Care Trust Fund, to be used to fund a broad range of health care services for both indigent and medically poor people.
+Estimates for this tax may be found at the link provided. http://fcn.state.fl.us/lcir/

 Counties with less than 800,000 residents may impose, by referendum only, the Voter-Approved Indigent Care Surtax.
 The rate is capped at 0.5 percent or 1 percent if a publicly supported medical school is located in the county.
-The surtax is imposed on the first \$5,000 of most items taxable under Chapter 212, F.S.; however, there is no cap imposed on taxable services.
-The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.
+The surtax is imposed on the first \$5,000 of most items taxable under ch.
+212, F.S.; however, there is no cap imposed on taxable services.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under ch.
+202, F.S.

-As of January 1, 2005, 61 counties are authorized to levy the Voter-Approved Indigent Care Surtax.
+As of January 1, 2006, 61 counties are authorized to levy the Voter-Approved Indigent Care Surtax.
 Counties levying the tax: Alachua .25% (effective 1/1/05), and Polk .5% (effective 1/1/05).